History of the Sri Lanka national cricket team: 2000s

 The first edition of World Twenty20 World Championship, which was hosted by South Africa.
 Sri Lanka played under the captaincy of Mahela Jayawardena in Group C along with New Zealand and Kenya.
 First match was against Kenyans, which was a world record-breaking match.
 Kenya won the toss and gave Lankans to bat first.
 Tharanga and Jayasuriya started the innings, but Tharanga was bowled by Thomas Odoyo.
 Then Sangakkara joined Jayasuriya.
 Sangakkara bowled by Jimmy Kamande when the score was 94 in 9 overs.
 The show time begun then, where Jayasuriya and Jayawardena scored unfaithfully for all the bowlers.
-Jayasuriya caught when he was in magnificent 88, with 11 fours and 4 sixes.
+Jayasuriya caught when he was in 88, with 11 fours and 4 sixes.
 Jayawardena on the other hand, played a brilliant innings, scored 65 from just 27 ball when until he was lbw.
 Sri Lanka was 215/6 in 18 overs, when Jehan Mubarak came to the crease.
 He scored an unbelievable sixes down the ground to Nehemiah Odhiambo and Peter Ongondo.
 He smashed 46 off 13 balls with 3 fours and 5 huge sixes.
 The strike rate of this innings was 353.84.
 Sri Lanka finished with 260/6, which recorded highest T20 total in any top-level Twenty20 match.
 Kenyans came to bat with chasing the huge task.
 Vaas immediately made a breakthrough, dismissing opening batsman Maurice Ouma for a duck.
 Kenya never recovered, and were reduced to just 88 runs in the 20th over as Sri Lanka dismissed their batsmen cheaply.
 The win, by 172 runs, is the largest margin of victory in a Twenty20 internationals.
 Sri Lanka's total was boosted by 30 fours, the best till now in a Twenty20 international and 186 runs came in fours and sixes, the highest by far in a Twenty20 international.

 Next group match was with Blackcaps, where they scored 164/7.
 Sri Lanka won the match in 18.5 overs with 3 wickets gone.
 Jayasuriya became the Man-of-the-Match in both these matches.
 Within Super 8s, Sri Lanka qualified to Group F. In first Super 8 match with Pakistan, Sri Lanka lost by 33 runs.
 In the next match against Bangladesh, they bounced back well with a 64 run victory.
 The crucial match to qualify for the semi-finals was with Australians and Sri Lanka only scored 101 against Aussie pacers.
 Australia won the match by 10 wickets and Sri Lanka eliminated from the tournament.